 Does your group include visitors with recognised disabilities?

 Are you interested in viewing a plenary session?
 (Maximum duration 1-1.5 hours, only possible when parliament is in session)

 Please check your spam folder regularly.
 Normally we do not need more than 4 days to reply.
 If you change your mind about your visit, please send us a notification of your wish to cancel.

 We have the possibility to cover travel costs for a limited number of groups each year.
-Currently we have already reached our limit, but in the event that a group has to cancel a new request can be submitted.
+For 2023 we have already reached our limit, but in the event that a group has to cancel a new request can be submitted.
 If you wish to be on the waiting list to receive financial support, please send us an email with the subject line “Visit Nico (expenses covered)” 9 weeks before the visit, at the latest.
 Groups receiving financial assistance are required by the European Parliament additionally visit the House of European History or the Parlamentarium if in Brussels or the Parlamentarium if in Strasbourg.

 Important notice: Nico is not a liberal party politician, so elite schools from posh districts should not bother applying for financial support. :) If your group actually could use it, please send us one or two short sentences explaining why and we will figure out if we can sponsor your group or not.